filterpaper/filterpaper.github.io/qmk/userspace.md

 # Initial space setup
-(Prerequisite: [QMK build environment](https://docs.qmk.fm/#/newbs_getting_started) must be installed correctly before proceeding.)
-The [QMK userspace](https://docs.qmk.fm/#/feature_userspace) should be your github name—create that folder inside `qmk_firmware/users/`:
+(Prerequisite: [QMK build environment](https://docs.qmk.fm/#/newbs_getting_started) must be installed correctly before proceeding) The [QMK userspace](https://docs.qmk.fm/#/feature_userspace) should be your github name—create that folder inside `qmk_firmware/users/`:
 ```
 mkdir ~/qmk_firmware/users/newbie/
 ```
 Visit the [Configurator](https://config.qmk.fm/) to customise a key map layout for your keyboard.
-It is important to match the "*key map name*" field with userspace, "newbie" in this example.
+It is important for the Configurator's *KEYMAP NAME* field to match userspace, "newbie" in this example.

 Export that layout and it will be saved as `newbie.json` by default.
 Move the file into the userspace folder if not already saved inside:
 ```